THEMaxNorman/THEMaxNorman.github.io/_posts/2020-8-1-Stop-Exposing.md

 - [Download Here](https://developer.apple.com/xcode/)

 ### Then download the app
--Then [Download]() and unzip the app file
+- Then [Download]() and unzip the app file

 ### Open Xcode and select the file.

--Follow this [tutorial](https://codewithchris.com/deploy-your-app-on-an-iphone/) and you should have the app downloaded on your device.
+- Follow this [tutorial](https://codewithchris.com/deploy-your-app-on-an-iphone/) and you should have the app downloaded on your device.

 ### Get your rtmp key
 #### List Of Links